 - Cut or score excess fabric with a sharp knife.

 - To add another length of fabric you will be putting the half doweling over the join so make certain that the fabrics are slightly overlapping or at least touching.

 - Apply dowelling by securing with small tacks.

-Fill the small dents the tacks makes and paint the dowelling with Chalk Paint®.
+- Fill the small dents the tacks makes and paint the dowelling with Chalk Paint™.

-This fabric wall was painted in Chalk Paint®.
+Now you’ve seen how simple it is to cover walls with fabric, you can channel the ultimate in French sophistication and start lining your bedroom walls in the fabric of your choice.
+Or what about your dining room or study?
 To find out more about this project, see Annie Sloan Paints Everything (published by CICO Books).
 Photography by Christopher Drake © CICO Books.